"The eyes are the window to the soul"–how many times have we heard this phrase? How much more does this sentiment resonate with us now?

 5. Wear approved sunglasses with protection against ultraviolet (UV) rays.

 6. Don’t rub your eyes.
-In the event of any discomfort from a foreign body, wash the eyes immediately with plenty of clean water.
+In any discomfort from a foreign body, wash the eyes immediately with plenty of clean water.
 Never rub your eyes.

 7. Practice sports with appropriate glasses to avoid trauma and protect ourselves from environmental factors such as wind, dust and sand.

 8. Work in good lighting to reduce eyestrain.